 For example, the Oracle content pack uses the package (and directory) name HPOprOra.
 This is the name you enter in the list if you want the mapping rules to be executed during topology synchronization.
-If we add the Oracle package to the list of standard out-of-the-box packages we had in the example in the section "Standard Out-of-the-box Synchronization Packages" on the previous page), the list would look like this:

-default; nodegroups; operations-agent; HPOprOra
+If we add the Oracle package to the list of standard out-of-the-box packages we had in the example in default; nodegroups; operations-agent; HPOprOra